 How much money will I spend on an Angola eVisa?

 If you get a visa on arrival, the cost is $120, paid upon your arrival in Angola.
 The cost of the eVisa, on the other hand, is influenced by how soon you expect your travel document to arrive.
 The faster the processing, the more you are charged.
 Here are the prices for all three options:

 How long is the Angola eVisa valid for and how many entries does it ensure?

-The Angola eVisa is a Multiple Entry visa, and it has a validity period of 6 days from the date of issue.
+The Angola eVisa is a Multiple Entry visa, and it has a validity period of 6 business days from the date of issue.

 How long can I stay in Angola with the eVisa?